-Landscaping areas, which are concentrated mainly at intersections between 183A and cross streets, were found to be in good condition during the Fall of 2014.
+Landscaping areas, which are concentrated mainly at intersections between 183A and cross streets, were found to be in good condition during the Fall 2015 inspections.
 Some common deficiencies found include minor erosion in and around planting beds, minor damage to rock walls, trash and sediment accumulation, and washing out of decorative rocks in some areas.
-Several small trees that were dead or dying were found flagged for removal and replacement at the time of the inspections.